 Literally translated as South Island, Suðuroy is indeed the southernmost of the Faroes.
 It is also the archipelago’s most remote island and takes a 2-hour ferry journey from Tórshavn to reach.
 Most passengers that morning were the natives of Suðuroy conveniently returning home from Ólavsøka.
-Needless to say that all of us slept soundly during the entire voyage.
+Needless to say that all of us slept soundly, in a variety of awkward positions, during the voyage.

 In hindsight, one day for Suðuroy is perhaps ambitious but good enough for a taster of the island.
 From the port, I headed to the village of Sumba – a gateway to Cape Akraberg, the Faroes’ southernmost point.
 After making my way through dissolving mist past dozens of freely wandering sheep, I hitched a ride to Suðuroy’s second largest settlement, Vágur.
 Strangely dubbed lacklustre by a certain guide book, the cosy Vágur marks the start of some excellent hiking trails.

 With hours to spare until my ferry, I continued from Vágur to the village of Fámjin.
 The 2-hour walk covered some dramatic scenery past Suðuroy’s high peaks (Borgarknappur and Borgin), mountain lakes and ubiquitous sheep.
 Mist was king at the heights of over 500 meters, making the elusive mountain path nearly impossible to follow.
 Rather timely, a helpful local emerged out of the fog – as if by magic – to put me back on track.
-Warmth and hospitality of Suðuroy’s people has become the island’s unofficial trademark and is legendary around the Faroes.
+We stood there for a while, chatting in Norwegian – the only language we had in common.
+Warmth and hospitality of Suðuroy’s people has become the island’s unofficial trademark and is legendary in the Faroes.